 \section{Introduction}

 Quantum measurements change the states that they act on, often in undesired ways.
-The \emph{Gentle Measurement Lemma} bounds the damage that a single measurement can cause to a quantum system by relating the probability of a particular outcome to the disturbance when seeing that outcome~\cite{aaronson2004limitations,winter1999coding}.
-Before stating the Lemma, we introduce some notation.
-For any matrix $0 \leq M \leq 1$ we will refer to the measurement with measurement operators $\{ \sqrt{M}, \sqrt{1-M}\}$ as ``the two-outcome measurement $M$''.
-When a measurement is described in this way we call the $\sqrt{M}$ outcome the ``accepting'' outcome of the measurement, and the $\sqrt{1-M}$ outcome the ``rejecting'' outcome.
+Colloquially called the ``information-disturbance trade-off'', the \emph{Gentle Measurement Lemma} bounds the damage that a single measurement can cause to a quantum system by relating the probability of a particular outcome to the disturbance when seeing that outcome~\cite{aaronson2004limitations,winter1999coding}. \begin{lem*}[Gentle Measurement Lemma, informal] Let $\rho$ be a quantum state, $M$ be a two-outcome measurement and $\rho'$ be the post measurement state when the reject outcome is observed.
+Then